blissboy/processing-video-colormode/README.md

-# processing-video-template
+# processing-video-colormode

-A very simple video project that uses maven.
+A very simple video project that compares color modes.

 Demonstrates use of the [Mavenized Processing install project](https://github.com/blissboy/processing-maven-setup).

 To use, run the following command from the project directory: